CloudBees Jenkins Platform 15.11 (November 2015) General Availability

 Workflow Syntax Highlighting - Pipelines built with Workflow in Jenkins can be extremely powerful but also extremely complex.
 Until now, writing a new Workflow script within the bare Jenkins input screen provided no real time feedback regarding the structure or correctness of the script.
 With this release the Jenkins Workflow editor now has full syntax highlighting to help guide the creation of new scripts.

-Workflow Compatibility - Workflow's ability to create more durable jobs that are able to survive a client master restart is based on a newer architecture that is not compatible with some existing Jenkins plugins.
+Workflow Compatibility - Workflow's ability to create more durable jobs that are able to survive a client controller restart is based on a newer architecture that is not compatible with some existing Jenkins plugins.
 CloudBees has spent many cycles over the past few months updating plugins to make them compatible with Workflow.
 The list of plugins linked here is continuously updated as we make changes.
 If there are plugins that you want incorporate in a workflow pipeline please let us know.

 CloudBees Jenkins Operations Center - @Scale CI/CD

-CloudBees Jenkins Operations Center connects all of your CloudBees Jenkins Enterprise masters and enables you to not only manage and report across all of those masters but share jobs, tools, and configurations among those masters.
-This release enhances the ability to work across masters and simplify day-to-day operations.
+CloudBees Jenkins Operations Center connects all of your CloudBees Jenkins Enterprise controllers and enables you to not only manage and report across all of those controllers but share jobs, tools, and configurations among those controllers.
+This release enhances the ability to work across controllers and simplify day-to-day operations.

-Move/Copy/Promote - Using the CloudBees Folders plugin it is possible to move and copy jobs on a single Jenkins master.
-With the latest release of CloudBees Jenkins Operations Center it is now possible to Move, Copy, or Promote jobs within a master or across masters.
+Move/Copy/Promote - Using the CloudBees Folders plugin it is possible to move and copy jobs on a single Jenkins controller.
+With the latest release of CloudBees Jenkins Operations Center it is now possible to Move, Copy, or Promote jobs within a controller or across controllers.

 The Move button will move the current item with all its build history to the new location.
 The original item will be removed on confirmation of the item having been successfully received at the destination.

 The Copy button will copy the current item with all its build history to the new location.
 The original item with all its build history will also be retained at its original location.